AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 The formula executor receives a JSON id.
-It can only evaluate a specific structure of a formula which means for usual cases that it should start with an object that conatains *one* operation.
+It can only evaluate a specific structure of a formula which means for usual cases that it should start with an object that contains *one* operation.
 Operations are evaluated via recursive calls to the formula executor at different paths.
 This ensures that the formula is evaluated from the last element to the first element.
 The formula in the above example `1*2+3*4` is therefore treated as